DLearner6975/ef-generic-repository/README.md

-# Entity Framework Generic Repository
+# Asynchronous Generic Repository in Entity Framework
-A Generic Repository Pattern for MVC with Service Layer and Dependancy Injection.
+An asynchronous Generic Repository Pattern for MVC with Service Layer and Dependancy Injection[Constructor Injection].

 #Project is under development.